saramorgan/LeadLocatorLWCApp/README.md

 ### Working with Salesforce Data and Debugging

-Refer to the following [blog post #4] (https://saramorgan.net/2019/12/02/post-4-building-your-first-lightning-web-component-for-salesforce-series/).
+Refer to the following <a href="https://saramorgan.net/2019/12/02/post-4-building-your-first-lightning-web-component-for-salesforce-series/" target="_blank">blog post #4</a>.
 In this post/Pluralsight module), you will learn:
 1. About the Lightning Data Service Wire Adapter and caching
 2. Using the Command Line Interface (CLI) to load data